 Many Californians—especially those living in larger metropolitan areas like Los Angeles and San Francisco—are certainly feeling the financial squeeze, as the state’s housing and rent prices continue to climb but wages stay relatively stagnant.

-Personal finance company SmartAsset recently crunched the numbers to determine the cheapest California cities to live in by creating an affordability index weighing property taxes, homeowners’ insurance fees, and mortgage payments relative to income.
+Personal finance company SmartAsset crunched the numbers to determine the cheapest California cities to live in by creating an affordability index, which weighed property taxes, homeowners’ insurance fees, and mortgage payments relative to income.

 The results?
 Most of the affordable cities are tucked away in California’s inland regions, where there are hotter summer temperatures and dry desert landscapes.
 The good news, however, is that many of them are still within close driving distance to popular destinations.
 For instance, one of the Central Valley cities on the list is less than a two-hour drive from both San Francisco and the famous California coastline.
 And the most affordable town—California City—is less than two hours away from Los Angeles.